PLEASE WELCOME OUR 2014 TITLE SPONSOR:

 At first glance a Cyclocross bike looks like a road bike.
 The overall look, right down to the handlebars is that of a road bike, but there are several differences between the two.
 Since a Cyclocross bike is ridden off road the frame and fork are built with more tire clearance to reduce build up of mud and snow and accommodate wider knobby tires.

 Some Cyclocross bikes have a more relaxed geometry in order to improve off-road handling.
-Cyclocross bikes have mountain bike style cantilever brakes for mud clearance and better braking.
+Cyclocross bikes have mountain bike style cantilever brakes or disc brakes for mud clearance and better braking.

 Consider owning a cyclocross bike for ‘cross racing, commuting or gravel road riding/racing, it is the ultimate “do all” bike.